 The objective of this program is to provide doctoral students the opportunity to study and conduct research with faculty in areas of excellence in the Division of Resource Management.
 All students in the program complete a core consisting of research methods, graduate seminars, and teaching practicum.
 This major prepares students for leadership responsibilities in teacher education, educational administration, program development and evaluation, and research as it pertains to agriculture and extension.
-For additional information contact Dr. Harry Boone at (304) 293-5451 or Harry.Boone@mail.wvu.edu.
+For additional information contact Dr. Aaron Giorgi at (304) 293-5707or email, aaron.giorgi@mail.wvu.edu.